IST 597: Foundations of Deep Learning

 learning: linear algebra, probability and information theory,

 numerical computation and machine learning basics.
-We will
+We will then

-applications.
-Practical applications will be utilized for
+applications will be utilized for course projects.

 This course is intended to prepare students to understand, design,

 develop and use deep learning methods.

 Students should be able to learn the basics of deep learning

 subject to change.
 Please check it on a regular basis for